 Take long, deep breaths and feel your lungs filling up.
 Exhale and repeat.

 4. Read a non-fiction book

-Yes, you’ve probably heard this one a thousand times and if you haven’t built this daily habit yet, I’m hopeful that if you see it one more time, you’ll be convinced to start today.
+Yes, you’ve probably heard this one a thousand times, and if you haven’t built this daily habit yet, I’m hopeful that if you see it one more time, I’ll convince you to start today.

-My top 3 non-fiction books I’ve read this year, in no particular order:
+My top 3 non-fiction books I’ve read, in no particular order:

 - Can’t Hurt Me, by David Goggins

 - Why We Sleep, by Matthew Walker